 Have you shopped retail for size 14-plus clothing?
 Based on my experience shopping with plus-size women, it’s a horribly insulting and demoralizing experience.
 Half the items make the body look larger, with features like ruching, box pleats and shoulder pads.
 Pastels and large-scale prints and crazy pattern-mixing abound, all guaranteed to make you look infantile or like a float in a parade.

-This is one of my biggest pet peeves about thrifting plus-size clothing, especially for my resale shop.
+This is one of my biggest pet peeves about thrifting plus-size clothing.
 When I do find a thrift store that carries a decent-size selection to browse through, the prints and materials are often unflattering and cheaply made.
 I’m most certainly not blaming the thrift stores – if the styles are unflattering at the top of the chain, and women are holding on to their investment, high-quality pieces, thrift stores are left with the worst of the worst.

 Only a handful (and I mean handful) of ethical brands cater to plus-size women